HectorGitt/Whisperer/README.md

 - Audio may not play until user interacts with the page (browser autoplay policy)
 - Some browsers may not support all Web Speech API voices
 - Performance may vary on older devices with many visual effects active
+- Narrator is enabled by default - disable in settings if you prefer silent reading

 ## 🤝 Contributing